The Relay Race (sculpture)

-Sztafeta is a figurative architectural sculpture by Adam Roman, depicting three nude runners, two in the act of passing a baton.
+The Relay Race is a figurative architectural sculpture by Adam Roman, depicting three nude runners, two in the act of passing a baton.
 It is located near George Washington Roundabout in Warsaw, at the entrance to Stadion Narodowy (Gate 3) from Józef Poniatowski Avenue.

 Creation

 The sculpture drew inspiration from the relief La Marseillaise by François Rude on the Arc de Triomphe in Paris, and was modeled after drawings on Greek vases.
 Initially planned with two runners, Adam Roman added a third figure.
 The sculpture was originally intended for the stairs in Marshal Edward Rydz-Śmigły Park in Powiśle.
 However, Professor Jerzy Hryniewiecki, designer of the 10th-Anniversary Stadium, advocated for its placement at Stadion Narodowy, leading to a change in location.

 Created in haste for the stadium's inauguration, the sculpture was made as a concrete model on a steel frame, approximately 2 m tall, placed on a 2.5 m stone-clad pedestal.
 It was unveiled on 22 July 1955.
 Plans to replace it with a bronze cast after the 5th World Festival of Youth and Students were abandoned.